afogelberg/geomangler/README.md

 # Geomangler
-Geomangler is a utility library to process and transform geodata.
+Geomangler is a utility library to process and transform geodata in Node.js.

 # Installing
 Git and Node.js (6 or higher) is required.